-If no leaks are found we’ll check your system for blockages.
-Blockages stop the correct flow of water lowering the pressure which then switches off your boiler.
+If no leaks are found, we’ll check your system for blockages.
+Blockages stop the correct flow of water, lowering the pressure, which then switches off your boiler.
 Blockages are located and removed.
-Internal parts that have been blocked will be replaced if the blockage is immovable.
+Internal parts that have been blocked will be renewed if the blockage is immovable.

 A faulty pump will make your boiler switch off.
-If no leaks or blockages are found the pump’s checked.
+If no leaks or blockages are found, the pump’s checked.
 Blockages in pumps are removed.
 We’ll always attempt to repair a faulty pump.
-Pumps that cannot be repaired are replaced.
+Pumps that cannot be repaired are changed.

 Broken Heat Exchanger

 Heat exchangers can block with limescale and debris, causing them to overheat and fail.
-Blocked heat exchangers make loud noises before breaking this is known as kettling.
+Blocked heat exchangers make loud noises before breaking.
+This is known as kettling.
 Other faults can cause your boiler to make unusual noises.
-Never ignore these noises they are a sign your Boilers going to breakdown in the near future.
+Never ignore these noises.
+They are a sign your Boilers going to break down shortly.
 Getting your boiler checked out before it malfunctions will prevent potential damage and save you the inconvenience of not having heating and hot water.

-The thermocouple is an essential heat sensor which manages the gas the boiler uses.
-If the pilot light gets blown out, the thermocouple cuts the gas supply preventing a build-up of unburned gas.
-A standard safety feature on all boilers.
-If the thermocouple fails gas won’t be supplied and your boiler won’t operate, this is the most common reason why pilot lights keep blowing out.
+The thermocouple is an essential heat sensor that manages the gas the boiler uses.
+If the pilot light gets blown out, the thermocouple cuts the gas supply preventing a build-up of unburned gas—a standard safety feature on all boilers.
+If the thermocouple fails, gas won’t be supplied, and your boiler won’t operate.
+This is the most common reason why pilot lights keep blowing out.
 If the thermocouples fully functioning, there could be an issue with your gas supply.
 For instance, the gas stopcock could be partially closed, preventing full gas flow.

-All modern condensing boilers use condensate pipes, as waste gas turns into water it’s expelled outside via the pipe.
-If the pipes not properly insulated, it can freeze when temperatures plummet below zero, stopping the boiler.
+All modern condensing boilers use condensate pipes.
+As waste gas turns into water, it’s expelled outside via the pipe.
+If the pipes not properly insulated, they can freeze when temperatures plummet below zero, stopping the boiler.

 The pipe needs defrosting and insulating for the boiler to work and to prevent freezing in the future.

-Old thermostats can produce problems that’ll prevent your boiler from working.
-Such as turning on and off randomly and not registering at the correct temperature.
-If your thermostats are not working or no longer accurate, it will be replaced.
+Old thermostats can produce problems that’ll prevent your boiler from working, such as turning on and off randomly and not registering at the correct temperature.
+If your thermostats are not working or no longer accurate, they will be renewed.